Surbhi-Kohli/DockerAndk8s/1Virtualisation.md

 __Problems with Virtualization__
    * Wastage of resources:With virtualization, we create several VMS.
-Resources may be allocated to a VM which might not need those.
+Resources may be allocated to a VM which might not need those and we dont have the flexibility to increase/decrease allocation based on VM's needs.
    * OS installation on each VM: Each VM installs its own OS ,which consumes memory from the host.
    * Limitation on number of VMs that can be created based on the quantity of resources the host has.